-Managing your investments Taking control of your super investments
+Managing your investments

-If you want to find out more about how to make the most of your super, take a look at the getting to know your super video and then make an appointment with a Bridges financial planner - your initial consultation is complimentary and obligation-free.
+To make an appointment with a Bridges financial planner - your initial consultation is complimentary and obligation-free.
 Visit Bridges to find out more about Bridges and the vast range of services available, or call Silvana on 8212 6166.

 How we can help you

-Bridges Financial Services Pty Limited (Bridges) ABN 60 003 474 977, ASX participant, AFSL No 240837.
+Bridges Financial Services Pty Ltd (Bridges) ABN 60 003 474 977, ASX participant, AFSL No 240837.
 This is general advice only and has been prepared without taking into account your particular objectives, financial situation and needs.
 Before making an investment decision based on this information, you should assess your own circumstances or consult a financial planner.
-In referring members to Bridges, Credit Union SA does not accept liability or responsibility of any act or omission or advice provided by Bridges or its authorised representatives.
+Examples are illustrative only and are subject to the assumptions and qualifications disclosed.
+In referring members to Bridges, Credit Union SA does not accept liability or responsibility for any acts, omissions or advice provided by Bridges or its authorised representatives.
 Bridges is part of the IOOF group.

 Credit Union SA refers its members and other people to Bridges and in return receives a commission of up to 22.5% of the fees and commissions they receive on investments, and a trailing commission of up to 0.20% per annum on funds held under management.